Our app is the ultimate travel buddy; book tickets, check live train times, and more.

 If you’re buying train tickets at peak times you shouldn’t have to wait longer than 5 minutes and just 3 minutes during other times.
 Peak times vary at different stations, so we display them on the welcome poster at the entrance.

-If you board a train without a valid ticket at a station where buying facilities are available, you'll be charged the Anytime fare for your journey and won't be able to use any railcard discounts.
+If you board a train without a valid ticket at a station where buying facilities are available, you could be issued a Penalty Fare if dealing with a member of the Revenue Protection Team or you'll be charged the Anytime fare for your journey by the Conductor and won't be able to use any railcard discounts.